tarunchine/TrainFactory/README.md

     * cd TrainFactory/
     * npm install
     * npm start
-    * open http://localhost:3000/ in you browser
+    * open http://localhost:3000/ in your browser

 ### Developer's Note

 * I am using scss
 * I am using flex box model of css3
-* Not much validation done on arrival and departure time (only checking that it should be negative or greater than 12) below cases are not handled due to time constraint Departure time should not be before the arrival time I have only consider lowercase 'am'/'pm'  (10am will work but not 10AM)
+* Not much validation done on arrival and departure time (only checking that it should be negative or greater than 12)
+    * below cases are not handled due to time constraint
+        * Departure time should not be before the arrival time
+        * I have only consider lowercase 'am'/'pm'  (10am will work but not 10AM)

 * I am not using redux
 * I have not setup local images to work with webpack, i am using images for external path only